MONSTERdemo/ECNU/README.md

 # ECNU
-involved learning materials or othe something interesting
+involved learning materials or other something interesting